stbmilu/wscw/README.md

-# Project Title
+# Social Media Emotion Data Set
 This is COMPSCI 5078 web science coursework

 ## Description
 This research aims at collecting 900 reasonably clean tweets with 150 per class.
-Emotion class are happy, surprise, excitement, fear, anger and pleasant
+Emotion class are happy, surprise, excitement, fear, anger and pleasant.

-### Dependencies
+### Database
 The database used in this research is MONGODB.<br>
 MONGO_HOST = 'mongodb://localhost:27017/'<br>
 ### Dependencies
 * The main libaray used in this project are:
 * tweepy	    3.
 8. 0	      For Data fetch
 * nltk	        3.
 4. 5	      For Text process